Our Magnuson Family Origins in Sweden

 by Andrew Craig Magnuson

-These genealogy notes contain information from SVAR microfiche copies of the original handwritten nineteenth-century Swedish parish records.
-The period covered by these notes is from the origin of our Magnuson family name in 1834, through the end of the nineteenth century.
+These genealogy notes contain information from SVAR (Svensk Arkivinformation) microfiche copies of the original handwritten 19th-century Swedish parish records.
+The period covered by these notes is from the origin of our Magnuson family name in 1834, through the end of the 19th century.
+Our family ancestors who lived in Dalsland, during the 19th century, lived in Nordals härad and Sundals härad.
+They lived there on the Dalboslätten (the Dalbo Plain), where they mainly lived and worked on the local farms.
+Dalsland is one of the traditional landskap (provinces) of Sweden.
+Dalsland (with dal meaning valley) is one of the ten traditional provinces that are in the traditional landsdel (land) of Götaland.

 Anders Magnusson (my great great-grandfather), referred to as Anders throughout these notes, was the first Magnuson in our family lineage.
 Anders Magnusson was the son of Magnus Olofsson and Marta Svensdotter.